Netminded/nagios-read-service/README.md

     # Any service that matches ALL of the following regexes will become a part of this exposure block
     # i.e. Only services that have a service_description that matches the service_description regex becomes a part of this block.
     # Each field can be ommited as well, so if you only want the block to apply to services that have a particular description,
-    # then youo can ommit the command field.
+    # then you can ommit the command field.
 If all fields are ommited, then this block applies to no services.
     [exposures.services.match]
     host_name = "<Soome Regex>"  # This regex is checked against the service's `host_name` field service_description = "<Some Regex>"  # This regex is checked against the service's `service_description` field